Michael Matthew Kaylor

 Michael Matthew Kaylor is an associate professor of English at Masaryk University and researcher of Uranian poetry.
 He wrote Secreted Desires: Major Uranians: Hopkins, Pater and Wilde (2006).

 Career

 In 2010, Kaylor published Lad's Love: An Anthology of Uranian Poetry and Prose, a two-volume anthology containing the works of 47 authors.
 The book is the first anthology of Uranian poetry to be published since 1924, when Men and Boys was published.
-Its production started after an earlier scholar of the field complained that a comprehensive anthology of the literary movement had never been done.
+Its production started after an earlier scholar of the field wrote that a comprehensive anthology of the literary movement had never been made.

 Kaylor edited a 2007 edition of Forrest Reid's 1905 novel The Garden God, another 2009 edition of Edward Perry Warren's Defence of Uranian Love and wrote a two-volume biography of Warren titled The Collected Works & Commissioned Biography of Edward Perry Warren (2013).
 He also co-wrote Alternatives in Biography: Writing Lives in Diverse English-language Contexts (2011, originally titled Literární biografie jako křižovatka žánrů).